realms-mud/core-lib/documentation/equipment.md

 ### Step 5: Add Equipment-Specific Properties

-Depending on your item’s type, you can set additional properties to define its behavior in combat and other systems.
+Depending on your item's type, you can set additional properties to define its behavior in combat and other systems.

 Below is a detailed description of every property you can set on